UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/get-claims-from-iden3-message.md

   - iden3comm
 ---

-Get a list of `ClaimEntity` stored in Uptick ID Sdk that fulfills the request from iden3comm message.
+Get a list of `ClaimEntity` stored in Privado ID Sdk that fulfills the request from iden3comm message.

 ```dart
 Future<List<ClaimEntity?>> getClaimsFromIden3Message(